 And that outlook continues to be reinforced by the US-China situation despite the ostensible 'breakthrough' at the G20 meeting.
 Especially note the recent US-China talks degenerating into nothing more than discussion of Chinese agricultural purchases and Huawei relief.
-Those ended a bit early, with only an agreement to continue talking... already not very propitious,
+Those ended a bit early, with only an agreement to continue talking... already not very propitious, tariffs as a political weapon which has continued into the present: Accelerated Uncertaintitus (see the June 3rd research note) despite some recent US forbearance.
+All of this is good for the 'haven' GOVVIES as they fully revert to bullish activity from their reactions into mid-July.
+All of the recent weak OECD Composite Leading Indicators were reinforced by May's OECD Economic Outlook (http://bit.ly/2HGYmz7.)
+This is now also reinforced by all of the recent indications: IMF global growth downgrade, weak global Manufacturing PMI's and further weakness in the recent German IFO survey.

-There is also the continuing Brexit disconnect discussed at length during the BoE Inflation Report press conference and Trump's capricious flip into tariffs as a political weapon which has continued into the present:
+There is also the continuing Brexit disconnect discussed at length during the BoE Inflation Report press conference and Trump's capricious flip into